• Home

 Following the assessment, we will provide a detailed written report for your referring GP, ENT specialist, or other healthcare providers.

-We offer several funding options to support our clients in accessing diagnostic hearing tests and related services:
+We offer several funding options to support our clients in accessing diagnostic hearing tests:

 • Medicare: Rebates are available with a referral from a GP, ENT specialist, or neurologist.
 Please note that a gap fee applies and there will be an out-of-pocket cost.